yuriykuzin/crowdin-helper/README.md

 3. When semaphore shows green-light (translation progress is 100%), a developer calls `npm run crowdin-down` to download translations, then commit and push them adding to existing pull request.
 Then pull request can be merged to master branch and deployed.

+**Please note:** before downloading crowdin branch (as described in step 3) crowdin-helper will check if you have the last commit from the source file (e.g. `src/i18n/en.json`) from the master in your current branch.
+If not, you'll be asked to merge master branch into your own, then perform uploading sources to crowdin (as described in the step 1 or call `./node_modules/crowdin-helper/crowdin-helper.js up` and then try to download translations again).
+If you want to skip this check, you can simply call `./node_modules/crowdin-helper/crowdin-helper.js down --force`

 ## Removing unnecessary crowdin branches:

-From time to time one of team leads calls `node ./node_modules/crowdin-helper/crowdin-helper purge` that removes branches which meet following criterias:
+From time to time one of team leads calls `./node_modules/crowdin-helper/crowdin-helper.js purge` that removes branches which meet following criterias:

 - crowdin branch do not have relevant branch on github (in our process we delete a branch on github after merging PR into master),